 The Company enters into a letter of appointment with each non-executive director.
 The letter sets out the Board's expectations for non-executive directors and the remuneration payable to non-executive directors.
-Each new director is invited to participate in an induction program, which includes meeting with other directors and members of the Company's senior leadership team to gain a greater understanding of the business.
+Each new director is invited to participate in an induction program, which includes meeting with other directors and members of SCA's senior leadership team to gain a greater understanding of the business.

 Directors are provided with opportunities to participate in any continuing education programs organised for the Board to develop and maintain the skills and knowledge needed to perform their role.
-This may take the form of presentations by management or external parties on responsibilities of directors, the industries in which the Company operates and other matters.
+This may take the form of presentations by management or external parties on responsibilities of directors, the industries in which SCA operates and other matters.
+During the 2018 financial year, the Board received briefings from all members of SCA's senior leadership team on their respective areas of responsibility, as well as external presentations in relation to workplace health and safety, SCA's insurance program, taxation governance and risk, and merger and acquisition threats and opportunities.